open/close all folders

 - Neverwinter Nights 2 Mask of the Betrayer has a dream sequence in which you get shoved onto a stage to play the role of Akachi the Betrayer, going along with the whole 'masks and illusions' theme present throughout the campaign

-- The Elder Scrolls III: Morrowind's Tribunal expansion pack gives you the option of replacing a sick actor in a politically charged play, and if you try it, someone tries to assassinate you part way through.
+- The Elder Scrolls III: Morrowind's Tribunal expansion gives you the option of replacing a sick actor in a politically charged play, and if you do it, someone tries to assassinate you part way through.
 Turns out that the assassin's presence was known, and you were deliberately put in that position in order to protect the actor.

 - There are some Final Fantasy examples: